 The more people there will be who will use the toilet, the greater the capacity must be.
 It is as simple as that.

-In case it isn’t obvious yet, toilets for motorhomes are versatile, great not just for RVs but also when you’re hiking for several days.
-If it’s portable you can even take the toilet with you.
+In case it isn’t obvious yet, toilets for RV are versatile, great not just for RV but also when you’re hiking for several days.
+If it’s portable you can even take the toilet with you inside of your RV.